mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 of worlds, secured against their reserves.
 There is nothing wrong with this, it being standard practice.
-However, persistent rumors suggest that Zirunkariish is somehow using its influence over these worlds to create a favourable investment climate elsewhere.
+However, persistent rumors suggest that Zirunkariish is somehow using its influence over these worlds to create a favorable investment climate elsewhere.

 ###### THE IMPERIAL NOBILITY